What is a good second RC airplane?

 (Camarillo, CA)

+Looking for direction on choosing a good second RC airplane.
 Just wanted some advice on the next step up.

-I have had a Super Cub electric for some time now and although it has been a great plane, I am getting a bit bored for it is not much of a challenge anymore (except in wind).
+I have had a Super Cub electric for some time now and although it has been a great plane, I am getting a bit bored for it is not much of a challenge anymore (except in wind.

 I am not a pro by no means but what would a good next step be for my next plane?

-electric or glow?
+Matt's Reply: Electric or glow?

 Hi Chris,